leftxs/vagrant.u1404-32.base/README.rst

 Vagrant Base Box for based on `Ubuntu`_ 14.04 with `Ansible`_ as provisioner.

-This will setup a Ubuntu 14.04 - 32 bit server with Jenkins and Apache.
-The network is bridged, you can change that in the Vagrantfile.

 This is written for `Debian`_ and `Ubuntu`_ , the Makefile will most likely **not work** on other OS's, same goes for the virtualenv setup.

 Features